Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 ##### Custom Dataset

-You will find code and instructions for creating a custom dataset.
-The custom dataset is designed to handle your specific data format and apply any necessary preprocessing steps.
+- The custom dataset is designed to handle your specific data format and apply any necessary preprocessing steps.
 You can modify the dataset class according to your data structure, file paths, and preprocessing requirements.

 ##### Define DataLoader

-You will find code and instructions for defining a dataloader.
-The dataloader is responsible for efficiently loading and batching the data from the custom dataset.
+- The dataloader is responsible for efficiently loading and batching the data from the custom dataset.
 It provides an iterator interface that allows you to easily access the data during model training or evaluation.
 You can customize the dataloader settings such as batch size, shuffling, and parallel data loading based on your specific needs.

 ## Model with Custom Dataset